Are you traveling to China for the first time?

 A few essential tips:

-- Never stand still – the second you stop moving, five people will have crammed themselves into the space left by the person in front of you.
+• Never stand still – the second you stop moving, five people will have crammed themselves into the space left by the person in front of you.

-- Keep close – glue yourself to the person in front and don’t open any gaps.
+• Keep close – glue yourself to the person in front and don’t open any gaps.

-- Don’t wait for the cashier to call you – as soon as they’re done serving the person in front of you, go straight up, hand them the money/passport/tickets/whatever and start talking to them.
-Occasionally people will try to butt in just as you’re about to be served.
-But don’t feel bad about pushing them aside either.
+• Don’t wait for the cashier to call you – as soon as they’re done serving the person in front of you, go straight up, hand them the money/passport/tickets/whatever and start talking to them.

 Definitely don’t get aggressive, but asserting your intentions by physical means really isn’t considered rude at all.

-3. Pay attention to those tones!
+4. Pay attention to the tones

 Getting the tones right is crucial to being understood.
 Image supplied by The Helpful Panda.